espressif/esp32-arduino-lib-builder/tools/config_editor/README.md

 ## Usage

+These command line arguments can be used to pre-configure the application:

 Command line arguments:
     -t, --target <target>          Target to be compiled.
 Choose from: all, esp32, esp32s2, esp32s3, esp32c2, esp32c3, esp32c6, esp32h2
     --copy, --no-copy              Enable/disable copying the compiled libraries to arduino-esp32.
 Enabled by default